HoWa515/Data-management-system/README.md

 # Data-management-system
-A mini data management system
+This is a mini "DBMS" :
-using data_info.txt to simulate a database;
+Use data_info.txt to simulate a database that contains business cards;
+Run "main.py", follow instructions step by step to perform “CRUD” operations on this database;
+"tools.py" is written to pack all the corresponding functions;
-run main.py, follow instructions step by step to perform “CRUD” operations on this mini database that manages business card； Finally, press '0' to exit the system, and the modified data will be saved automatically into local file 'data_info';
+When press '0' and exit the system,  the modified data will be automatically saved as Json format into local file 'data_info.txt';